 Off Commack Road, Deer Park, 631-444-0270, nwsdy.li/edgewood Features 850 acres of pine barrens vegetation, pitch pine and scrub oak; 50 acres of open field, 5-mile hiking trail, 5-mile mountain biking trail, bird-watching.
 Access by permit from state DEC (free)

 50 Barry Dr., Glen Cove, garviespointmuseum.com, 516-571-8010.
 Features 62 acres; museum presents LI geology and archaeological history, 5 miles of trails, self-guided nature trail.
 Cross-country skiing (weather permitting).
 Children's Summer Camp Tue.-Thur., 16 sessions, ages 5-11, call for rates.
 Garvies Point Day: Aug.
 4, 10 a.m.-4 p.m., hands-on nature programs and crafts ($5, free 4 and younger).

 Grace Estate Preserve

-Northwest Road, East Hampton, 631-324-7420, nwsdy.li/grace.
-Season- Dawn to dusk all year.
-Features- 516 acres made up of many wetlands and trails and is primarily an oak pine forest and a wonderful place to hike, bird-watch and explore. parking area is along Northwest Road.
+Northwest Road, East Hampton, 631-324-7420, nwsdy.li/grace Features 516 acres of wetlands, trails and oak pines.
+Parking along Northwest Road.
 Open to East Hampton Town residents and their guests.

-Nassau Community College, Garden City, 516-572-7575 ext.
-26531, friendsofhp.org.
-Features- 19-acre, tall-grass prairie.
-Tours, volunteer community workdays, poetry and art workshops in spring and fall.
-Rare and endangered plant species and a green and sustainable Education and Research Center showcasing solar energy and a green roof.
+Nassau Community College, Garden City, 516-572-7575, ext.
+26531, friendsofhp.org Features 19-acre, tall grass prairie.
+Tours, volunteer workdays, poetry and art workshops.
+Rare and endangered plant species, a green and sustainable Education and Research Center displays solar energy and environmental features.